When to visit the vet?

 -

 How can Digoxin poisoning be prevented?
-Careful monitoring of dosage and regular blood tests to check digoxin concentration can help reduce the risk of poisoning.
+Careful monitoring of the dosage and regular blood tests to check the digoxin concentration can help reduce the risk of poisoning.
 Regular monitoring of heart function is also important.

 -